neemoh/ATAR/README.md

 (DVRK) that comprises 5 manipulators (2 masters, 2 slaves and a camera arm), a stereo endoscope and stereo vision console.
 I also have tested it with a single display and a Sigma master device interacting with a VR task.
-I have tried to make tha package as modular and generic as possible, so that it can be used for different purposes such as creating a VR or AR interactive simulation with embedded physics or simply overlaying 3D graphics on top of a single camera images.
+I have tried to make the package as modular and generic as possible, so that it can be used for different purposes such as creating a VR or AR interactive simulation with embedded physics or simply overlaying 3D graphics on top of a single camera images.
 The camera images and the manipulator cartesian